jackjt8/ChunkyGuide/docs/setup/installation.md

 After making this selection the Chunky Launcher will be shown.
 Please hit `Check for update` to show any available updates and then `Update to New Version` to get Chunky Launcher to download required files.
 Once done hit `Launch Chunky` to use the downloaded version.
 Or `Close` and use the `Launch` option within Chunky Launcher.

 ![](img/installation/chunky_update_available.png)

+Note - If no update is found or the download of the update fails you may need to enable `Download snapshots` from the advanced section of the Launcher.

 ---